pcardotatgit/Create_a_Webex_Team_Bot/readme.md

 # Introduction

-In this repo you will find instruction for :
+In this repo you will find instructions for :

 - Creating a Webex Team Bot and make it send messages to a Destination Webex Team Room
 - Adding a Webhook to your Webex Team Bot.
-- Create a Pedagogic PHP Web Server Logic for you bot.
-Which will help you understand to how everything works
+- Create a Pedagogic PHP Web Server Logic for your bot.
+Which will help you understand step by step how everything works
-- Interact with you bot thru it's own Webex Team Room.
+- Interact with your bot thru it's own Webex Team Room.

 # Create a Webex Team Bot

-Webex Team Bot atre very good interfaces for application which doesn't have an GUI or an output console.
-Python scripts or SecureX Workflows for examples.
+Webex Team Bot are very good interfaces for applications which doesn't have any GUI or output console ( Python scripts or SecureX Workflows for examples ).
+It is worthit to understand how we could use it in our Networking and Security Applications.

 The benefits of using a Webex Team bot is that it will have a permanent Webex Bearer Token.